tyfnnn/tyfnnn/README.md

 a spirited software developer on a quest to turn caffeine into clean code and user-centric magic!

 In my early life, I fine-tuned sound waves to perfect a listener’s world — now, I fine-tune code to craft seamless digital experiences.
-My secret weapons?
+My secret advantages?
 Precision from my years fine-tuning ears 🦻, problem-solving from understanding user needs 🎯, and an obsession with creating apps that feel like a warm hug to users.

 Right now, I’m leveling up at Syntax Institut (2024–2025), where I’m mastering mobile development, modern app architectures 🏗️, and the art of full-stack alchemy (yes, I make both iOS and Android apps play nice!).
 My projects?
 Think sleek interfaces that spark joy, backed by robust APIs.